-It does not.
+Absolutely not.
 A general liability policy specifically excludes workers’ compensation.
-It excludes a lot of things; for example, it excludes auto liability, workers’ compensation, flood, etc. The reason it excludes these is that those exposures are better covered on a different form.
+The General Liability policy excludes coverage for a lot of things like workers’ compensation and auto liability.
+The reason it excludes these exposures is that they are better covered under a different policy form.
 Workers’ compensation is never covered under a general liability policy.

 We’ve had people request certificates of insurance with the holders listed as additionally insured for workers’ compensation.
 Why is this not possible?

 “Additional insured” endorsements cannot be added to a worker’s compensation policy because workers’ compensation is primarily for the benefit of the insured’s employees, and a company cannot extend employees’ rights to someone who is not an employee.
 However, you can request a waiver of subrogation instead; a waiver of subrogation bars the injured employee’s workers’ compensation carrier from initiating a suit against another party.